jordansinger/SwiftUI-Kit/README.md

 ![SwiftUI Kit examples](https://user-images.githubusercontent.com/110813/87210295-00806280-c2e3-11ea-91e3-4ea6da79f73e.png)

 #### To run
 Make sure you're using [Xcode 12+](https://developer.apple.com/xcode/) as well as a device running iOS 14+.
-Works on iPhone and iPad.
+Works on iPhone, iPad, and Mac.

 #### Accent color
 To change the accent color and see how it affects the system components, go to the AccentColor section of Assets.xcassets in Xcode.
 You can then change the Light and Dark accent colors that will be applied to the app.